 Instagram may “shadow ban” your posts if they contain more than 20 hashtags.
 “Shadow banning” means your posts stop showing up in searches for specific hashtags.

 You can probably figure out that anything with the word “ban” is a bad thing, so try to avoid this as much as possible.
 It’ll hurt your ability to make money.

 Canva did a study on America’s favorite Instagram filters.
 Based on rank, they’re: Clarendon, Gingham, Juno, and Lark.
 And the world’s favorite filters are: Clarendon, Juno, Valencia, Gingham, and Lark.

 Most popular filters for selfies:

-Use tools like Picodash to explore which photos work well.
-You want to emulate successful accounts, but still create your own unique content.
+Use tools like Picodash to see which photos work.
+You want to do the kinds of things that successful accounts do, but still create your own unique content and personality.
 Motivate yourself to learn more each day so you can earn money from Instagram.

-5) Create Posts Inspired by viral Stories.
 Include them in between your product photos and videos on your Instagram account.
-You can easily design and publish inspirational images with tools like Stencil, PromoRepublic, and Be Funky.
+You can do this with ease using tools like Stencil, PromoRepublic, and Be Funky

 How to Build a Strong Following on Instagram